manuerwin/joplin-plugin-attache/README.md

 ___NOTE___ due to Joplin's synchronisation conflict safeguards, file/resource replace is a two-step process that is automated for you by the plugin.

 ## <a name='Manualuse'></a>Manual use
-After backing up your data, defining the configuration settings and restarting Joplin, the file and processing sub-directories are automatically created for you.
+After backing up your data, defining the configuration settings, and RESTARTING Joplin, the file and processing sub-directories are automatically created for you.

 ___CAUTION___ There has been a report of problems processing a very large number of replacement files (8000+), please backup your Joplin data (for example; by using the easy export option), then perform a small test to make sure all works ok for you.
 Suggest not touching Joplin notes/resources while the replacement is happening.
 Also take note of how source files can be named below.